paramraghavan/graphDB/advanced/designing_graph_db.md

 _Query Optimization:_ Labels can significantly improve query performance by allowing you to narrow down searches to specific types of nodes or relationships.
 Use labels to filter queries, ensuring that they are as efficient as possible.
-For example, you tag the Source node with Labels - S3, Snowflake, rDBMS, etc., you are only interested in S3 nodes, you can directly query for those nodes without scanning through other unrelated Source tye nodes
+For example, you tag the Source node with Labels - S3, Snowflake, rDBMS, etc., you are only interested in S3 nodes, you can directly query for those nodes without scanning through other unrelated Source type nodes

 _Logical Structure/Schema Design:_ Graph databases are schema-less or have flexible schemas, using labels allows you to impose a logical structure on your data.

 _Multiple labels to Node and Edges:_
 Amazon Neptune does not support assigning multiple labels directly to relationships (edges) within its graph database.
 In Neptune, each edge is defined with a single label (or edge type) that specifies the nature.
+If you need to represent a multi-labelled relationship, then it is suggested to use multiple edges in this case.

 **Composite Labels**
 Create a composite label that combines multiple concepts into one.
 For example, if you need to label a relationship as both "friend" and "colleague," you could create a composite label like "Friend_Colleague."
 This approach is